Rise to Success: Career Highlights of Alice Cooper

 On July 1, 2007, Alice Cooper performed a duet with Marilyn Manson at the B'Estival event in Bucharest, Romania.

-In January 2008, Alice Cooper appeared as a guest singer on Avantasia's third studio album, The Scarecrow, performing the seventh track, "The Toy Master".
+In January 2008, Alice Cooper appeared as a guest singer on Avantasia's third studio album The Scarecrow, performing the song "The Toy Master".

-In July 2008, Alice Cooper released his eighteenth solo studio album, Along Came a Spider, after delays.
-The album became his highest-charting since 1991's Hey Stoopid, reaching No. 53 in the US and No. 31 in the UK.
+In July 2008, Alice Cooper released Along Came a Spider, his eighteenth solo studio album, which became his highest-charting album since 1991.

 2008: Stevie Ray Vaughan Award